steledama/lac/README.md

 #### Import templates

-Import templates from this project in zabbixServer folder: configuration > templates > import > browse and select the file lacZabbixTemplates.json in the zabbixServer folder of the [lac-agent project] (https://github.com/steledama/lac-agent)
+Import templates from this project in zabbixServer folder: configuration > templates > import > browse and select the file lacZabbixTemplates.json in the zabbixServer folder of the [lac project](https://github.com/steledama/lac)

 ##### More info about lac templates (optional)